 A celebration cake was part of the celebration, from Stratton Bakery of Chalfont St Giles, while Terry Cox produced a brief history of the church especially for the celebration (Terry is pictured with Debbie Duncan, wife of Malcolm).

-According to the 2012 Baptist Directory, the church has a membership of more than 1,000 people.
+According to the 2012 Baptist directory, the church has membership of more than 1,000 people.
 It ran a hugely successful community festival throughout the Olympics.